Battle of Sammel: Battle

-When Maldev's loyal generals Jaita and Kumpa found out what had happened, they were worried about how they would prove their loyalty.
-When the king ordered withdrawal, chieftains decided that they would not leave the field even though they had only a few thousand men against an enemy force of 80,000 men, cannons and war elephants.
-Jaita said that the land they are leaving has been won and protected by their ancestors and they must not leave and flee.
+When Maldeo's loyal generals Jaita and Kumpa found out what had happened, they were worried about how they would prove their loyalty.
+When the king ordered a withdrawal, the chieftains decided that they would not leave the field even though they had only a few thousand men against an enemy force of 80,000 men, cannons and war elephants.
+Jaita said that the land they were leaving had been won and protected by their ancestors and they must not flee.
 In the ensuing battle of Sammel, Jaita, Kumpa and other chieftains attacked Sher Shah's centre wreaking havoc in his ranks.
 Sher Shah reacted to the charge by sending war elephants and reinforcements under Jalal Khan.
 The Afghans soon used their superior numbers and guns to overpower the attack.
 The battle continued until the Rathores were slain to the last man.
 The Afghan victory was hard-won and gave birth to the famous Persian recorded quote about Sher Shah exclaiming that "for a handful of millet, I almost lost the Empire of Hindustan."

-According to Satish Chandra - Sher Shahs oft quoted remark "I had given away the country of Delhi for a handful of millets" is a tribute to the gallantry of Jaita and Kumpa and the willingness of the Rajputs to face death even in the face of impossible odds.
+According to Satish Chandra - Sher Shah's oft quoted remark "I had given away the country of Delhi for a handful of millets" is a tribute to the gallantry of Jaita and Kumpa and the willingness of the Rajputs to face death even in the face of impossible odds.